Biden denies executive privilege claims for Navarro and Flynn in Jan. 6 committee probe

 Navarro responded with an email saying: “Mr. Biden is not the president I worked for.
 Donald Trump is.
 It is fanciful and dangerous to assert that a sitting president can revoke the Executive Privilege of his predecessor.”
 Navarro added in the email to the Biden White House: “See you at the Supreme Court.”

-Flynn’s attorney, David Warrington, could not be reached for comment.
-But Axios reported that Warrington responded to the White House counsel saying that his client had not asserted executive privilege, nor had he refused to appear for a deposition by the Jan.
-6 committee.
+Flynn’s attorney David A. Warrington responded to the White House counsel’s office saying that his client had not asserted executive privilege in connection with the select committee’s subpoena.
+In addition, Warrington said his client had never refused to appear before the panel.

+“I do not know whether your letter was prompted by some event, information received, a request by a third-party, or if it is simply the type of letter the White House Counsel’s Office is sending to all former Executive Branch employees who have received such a subpoena,” Warrington wrote to Su.
+“We certainly did not ask for such a letter, nor did we ask for the White House’s position on Executive Privilege or the White House’s opinion on whether Lt.
+General Flynn should appear at the commanded deposition.”

 The decision by Biden is just the latest in a running series of disagreements with his predecessor over claiming executive privilege.